 125 Flexible Benefit Program.

 A flexible benefit plan also known as section 125 is part of a cafeteria plan that allows employees to set aside pre-tax dollars for medical or childcare expenses.
 American Fidelity administers our plans.
 May is enrollment time for those who would like to participate.
 The plan does not automatically roll over from year to year.
 Each enrollment is for a one year period from January 1 through December 31. the cost savings advantage of the plan are simple.
 Any benefit cost or insurance premiums you pay under the plan are paid on a pre-tax basis.
 If you are subject to FICA taxes, there may be a slight reduction in your Social Security benefits due to the reduced FICA contributions.

 Employee Assistance Program

 The Acalanes Employee Assistance Program (EAP) provides a wealth of resources that can help you lead a happy, healthy well-balanced life.
 The program is designed to give you easy access to tools and information that can help you reduce stress, improve your physical and emotional health, and simplify a wide variety of work and life challenges.
-Contact the Benefits Coordinator
+Visit this page

 for help in accessing this free program.